For detailed instructions, read the email confirming your selection as an exchange student. The instructions depend on your exchange programme.

 1. Accept or reject the place offer through your Mobility Online account within seven days.

-2. Accept the terms and conditions of student exchange through your Mobility Online account and provide your banking details in Mobility Online for your grant.
+3. Accept the terms and conditions of student exchange through your Mobility Online account.

 Additional instructions for students selected for Erasmus, Nordplus/Nordlys or SEMP exchange:

 - International Exchange Services will nominate you for your target university if required.
 The nomination information will be displayed on your Mobility Online account.
 You should note, however, that not all universities require a nomination.
 Before you begin to draw up your application, check the website of your target university to see whether it requires a nomination.

 - Erasmus exchange: Specify your exchange dates on your Mobility Online account under Change stay from / stay until if the dates have been specified after you submitted your application.
 (Exact dates are necessary because Erasmus grants are awarded for specific dates.)